jphong125/stellaapic/Writerside/topics/Game-History-API.md

 All responses should be in JSON format.

-URL of the history HTTP service will be provided by Lucky Monaco for the production and test environments and looks like:
+URL of the history HTTP service will be provided by Lucky Monaco for the production and stage environments and looks like:

 https://{API service domain}/IntegrationService/v4/http/HistoryAPI/